FranciscaCerquinho/FEUP-LBAW/A7/README.md

-remaining time to auction end## A7: Web Resources Documentation
+## A7: Web Resources Documentation

 ###  1. Overview